hdavid/VCVRack-Holon.ist/README.md

 ### Receiving Bus
-The Receiving bus pot selects from which bus the module receives signals from Holon.ist.
+The Receiving bus selector determines from which bus the module receives signals from Holon.ist.
 This allows use of more than one instance of the module in the patch, providing up to 64 channels of voltage control in total.

 ### Activity LEDs
 Activity LEDs for each channel indicate when Holonic Source receives OSC messages for the particular channel and receiving bus.